groue/GRMustache/Guides/compatibility.md

 Now that this is said, you may use GRMustache to its full extent, and build templates that can not be rendered by other Mustache implementations.

-This guide is there to tell you where the crossing line is.
+This guide is there to tell you where the crossing line is, topic by topic:

+- Syntax extensions
+- Sections and inverted sections
+- Text templates
+- File system hierarchy of template and partials
+- Dynamic partials
+- Template inheritance, layouts, overridable partials
+- Protected contexts
+- Custom rendering objects
+- Filters
+- Tag delegates

 Syntax extensions